Remote Sensing and Geospatial Data

 -

-TG-1.2 Marine Spatial Planning uses ecosystem extent maps to conduct spatial allocation analysis, including cross-tabulations of ecosystem type by designated use zone (fishery zone, marine protected area, tourism zone, port area).
+TG-1.2 OA and Marine Spatial Planning uses ecosystem extent maps to conduct spatial allocation analysis, including cross-tabulations of ecosystem type by designated use zone (fishery zone, marine protected area, tourism zone, port area).

 3.3 Satellite Imagery Sources